While 26 provincial parks remain open for the winter, the rest hibernate until spring.

 The summer student workforce is the life-blood of the Ontario Parks summer operating season.
 Our provincial parks simply could not operate without our student workers.

-Last week, park staff, corporate partners and students gathered in Peterborough to award the 2017 Ontario Parks Partners Bursaries.
+Today, Minister Rod Phillips, local MPPs, park staff, corporate partners and — of course — our wonderful students gathered in Peterborough to award the 2018 Ontario Parks Partners Bursaries.

 Happy International Youth Day!